SourceBox-LLC/FineFoundry/docs/user-guide/merge-tab.md

 ### Organization

-- Use descriptive filenames: `topic1_and_topic2_merged.json`
+- Use descriptive session names: `topic1_and_topic2_merged`
-- Keep source datasets separate for debugging
+- Keep source sessions separate for debugging
-- Document your merge operations (which datasets, what operation)
+- Document your merge operations (which sessions, what operation)

 ## Download Merged Dataset